“This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.”

 First, grab a bag of frozen cherries.
 Trader Joes frozen cherries are my go to, but any brand will work fine.
 Let the bag sit on the counter for 10 -30 minutes.
 The longer they are out the easier they are to blend.

-If not using the cherry puree immediately, you can store it in the fridge for up to 5 days.
 Alternatively, pour the puree into a silicone ice cube tray and freeze.
 Once the puree has frozen, pop the cubes out of the tray and store in zip top freezer storage bags for up to 3 months.

 - Swap a frozen cube of cherry puree for the blueberry puree in these overnight oats.